The Fractional Porous Medium Equation on noncompact Riemannian manifolds

 for a suitable constant $C>0$ depending only on $ N $ and $ c $.
 On the other hand, it is a standard consequence of \eqref{ric} (through the Bishop-Gromov theorem, see e.g.~\cite[Theorem 1.1]{H}) that the reverse inequality holds for small radii:

 for another constant $C>0$ depending only on $ N $ and $ k $.

-Let us now briefly investigate the consequences of the above assumptions in terms of the \emph{fractional Laplacian}, namely the operator $ (-\Delta_M)^s $ defined as the spectral $s$-th power of the Laplace-Beltrami operator $ -\Delta_M $.
-Note that by the spectral theorem it is also given by the explicit formula
+Let us now briefly investigate the consequences of the above assumptions in terms of the \emph{fractional Laplacian}, namely the operator $ (-\Delta_M)^s $ defined as the spectral $s$-th power of the Laplace-Beltrami operator $ -\Delta_M $, meant as the Friedrichs extension of the (nonnegative and essentially self-adjoint, see \cite[Theorem 2.4]{Stri}) same operator acting on test functions.
+Its $s$-th power is then defined via the spectral theorem.
+Note that it is also given by the explicit formula